orgupdate/Apify-Linkedin-Jobs-Scraper/README.md

 Don't just scrape data—act on it.
 You can integrate this actor with:

 - **Zapier / Make.com:** Trigger an email or Slack notification whenever a new job matching your criteria is posted.
-- **LinkedIn Sheets:** Automatically save new job listings into a spreadsheet for analysis.
+- **Linkedin Sheets:** Automatically save new job listings into a spreadsheet for analysis.
 - **Slack/Discord:** Create a bot that alerts your community about new job openings.

 ## 💡 Use Cases